 I hear enough people who have issues with getting older.
 The lines that appear on your face.
-The creakier bones, weakened metabolism and all the crap that comes with aging.
+The creakier bones, weakened metabolism, and all the crap that comes with ageing.

 But it’s not so bad, is it?

-This year sees me hit 28, which some of my younger friends consider to be ancient, while a ton of the older ones (even those only SLIGHTLY so, who’ve only just hit 30 themselves) tell me that I’m still just a kid.
+This year sees me hit 28, which some of my younger friends consider ancient, while a ton of the older ones (even those only slightly so, who’ve only just hit 30 themselves) tell me that I’m still just a kid.

 You are what you feel.
 We have days where we feel like a teenager, unstoppable and ready to take the world head-on, while others will leave you feeling like you should be on the waiting list for a retirement home.